Short stem prosthesis – Frequently Asked Questions (FAQ)

 Explanation:

-The classic total hip replacement is anchored deep in the femur, while the short stem prosthesis is only seated in the upper region.
-This leaves the thigh largely intact – a major advantage for long-term results and revisions.
+The classic hip replacement is anchored deep in the femur, whereas the short‑stem prosthesis sits only in the upper part.
+This keeps the thigh largely intact – a major advantage for long‑term results and revisions.

 🔹 What materials are used in short-stem prostheses?